 I am pleased to say that we have built up a House which is full of talented students all of whom have a broad range of interests.
 We have some fine sportsmen, we have some excellent musicians and can produce a House Orchestra of over 20 players, as well as excellent actors and artists.

 We are a cosmopolitan House with pupils from many countries.
 Our pupils are actively involved in the many weekend activities on offer, and I am pleased that the House is busy seven days a week.

 We have a strong Old Hodgsonite Association (OHA) and I am delighted that they take an active interest in the House.
-We jointly organise a Careers evening when Old Hodgsonites come back and talk to present Specialists about their chosen careers.
+We jointly organise a Careers evening when Old Hodgsonites come back and talk to our Sixth Form pupils about their chosen careers.
 The OHA have recently instituted a History prize for the Fourth Form World War One projects.
 Their excellent website can be found at www.hodgsonites.com

 Mr IS Richards, MA

-Ian Richards has been Housemaster of Hodgsonites since 2015.
+Ian Richards has been Head of Hodgsonites since 2015.

 Following a History degree from London University, Ian completed an MA at Warwick University in History and Politics.
 After a gap year working for the NHS, he undertook a PGCE teaching qualification at Wadham College, Oxford.
 Ian is currently studying towards an MEd in Educational Leadership.
 He taught in two state schools before coming to Charterhouse, the last of which was Dr Challoner’s High School, a girls' grammar school in Buckinghamshire.
 At Dr Challoner’s he was Head of Politics and Head of University Admissions.

 Ian teaches Government and Politics and has a particular interest in political philosophy and ideology.
 He has written many articles for Politics Review magazine having previously served on its editorial board.
-Ian has three young children, all of whom love the boarding house life and like nothing better than spending time with the pupils in the House.
+Ian has three children, all of whom love the boarding House life and like nothing better than spending time with the pupils.